-Jason Bell is a writer whose work has recently appeared in Guernica, Vice, The Brooklyn Quarterly, and Alimentum.
-He is also a food and culture columnist for Full Stop.
+Jason Bell is a writer whose work has appeared in Public Books, Full Stop, Guernica, Vice, The Brooklyn Quarterly, and Alimentum.
 He graduated in 2013 from Columbia University, where he was Editor-in-Chief of The Columbia Review.
 In 2014, he graduated from Oxford University with an MSt in English and American Studies.
 At Oxford, he was an Ertegun Scholar and organized an international conference, “Alt-American: Implausible History, Geography, Science, and Literature of Nineteenth-Century America.”
 Currently, he is a PhD candidate in English at Yale University.

 In his spare time, Jason enjoys running, playing Scrabble, gardening, and cooking.